evolvingstuff/vdw2/content/posts/stillbirth-reduced-by-vitamin-d-zinc-omega-3-several-studies.md

 - - - - - - -

- **<span style="color:orange;">The conclusion comments that they had a huge decrease in stillbirths when pregnant women stopped smoking.
+ **The conclusion comments that they had a huge decrease in stillbirths when pregnant women stopped smoking.
 Also mentioned an increase in stillbirths as pregnant women are becoming more overweight.
-Note: Both <a href="/posts/smoking-reduces-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Smoking reduces vitamin D - many studies">smoking</a> and <a href="/posts/overview-obesity-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Obesity and Vitamin D">obesity</a> decrease levels of Vitamin D</span>**
+Note: Both <a href="/posts/smoking-reduces-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Smoking reduces vitamin D - many studies">smoking</a> and <a href="/posts/overview-obesity-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Obesity and Vitamin D">obesity</a> decrease levels of Vitamin D**

 ---